Follow Your Dreams

 That’s not even the most important part.
 If you want to write and publish, then do it for yourself.
-Regret is one of the most painful things in the world, and it’s something that often times is avoidable.
-For example, when I was in high school I was in the marching band.
+Regret is one of the most painful things in the world, and it’s something that oftentimes is avoidable.
+For example, when I was in high school, I was in the marching band.
 I loved it, and I had every intention to audition for the marching band in college.
-Unfortunately, my fear of rejection and failure was much more than my want to march.
+Unfortunately, my fear of rejection and failure was much more than how much I wanted to march.
 Consequently, I didn’t even try to audition.
 To this day, when I see that band march out on the field and hear them play, I can’t help to think, “What if?”
 I don’t want that for anyone else.

 Write because you want to write

 Regardless of what I say, write because you want to write.
 You deserve to be happy and to do the things you want to do.
 Even if you never intend to seek publication, write for yourself.
 Everyone can be a writer.